gmcn42/mt32-pi-control/README.md

 The `MAKEFILE` is written for the DOS-version of [Open Watcom C 1.9](https://sourceforge.net/projects/openwatcom/files/open-watcom-1.9/) as it can generate Real Mode executables.
 The Sourceforge release works perfectly in DosBox.
 Make sure you have the environment variables correctly set up.
 For that, DosBox users will need to run the `AUTOEXEC.BAT` code supplied by the installer.

 Then run `wmake` in `dos_src/` and compilation should run.
-Optionally, if you also have [upx](https://upx.github.io/) installed in your DOS environment, you can run `UPXCOMP.BAT` afterwards to pack the EXE and save a couple KB of executable size. `make dist` will also compress and then copy the resulting file to `dos_bin/`.
+Optionally, if you also have [upx](https://upx.github.io/) installed in your DOS environment, you can run `UPXCOMP.BAT` afterwards to pack the EXE and save a couple KB of executable size. `wmake dist` will also compress and then copy the resulting file to `dos_bin/`.

 ### Amiga
 The `Makefile` is written for [bebbo's amiga-gcc](https://github.com/bebbo/amiga-gcc).
 After you have installed the toolchain, you also need to run `make sdk=camd` in your `amiga-gcc` source directory to install the `camd` library.